 Storage and virtual machine snapshot blunders can derail a virtual infrastructure.
 Normally, snapshots can undo problems that arise in a virtual environment.
-But, if you’re not careful,
+But, if you’re not careful, storage and virtual machine snapshots can cause issues of their own.

 More on storage and virtual machine snapshots